-In this Prospectus, unless otherwise specified or the context otherwise requires, all references to the "Company" are to LBC Express Holdings, Inc., its subsidiary LBC Express, Inc. and the subsidiaries of the latter on a consolidated basis.
-However, references to the "Company", when used in the context prior to the Corporate Reorganization, are to Federal Resources Investment Group, Inc. All references to the "Philippines" are references to the Republic of the Philippines.
+In this Prospectus, unless otherwise specified or the context otherwise requires, all references to the "Company" are to LBC Express Holdings, Inc., "LBC Express" are to LBC Express, Inc., "Subsidiaries" are to all subsidiaries of the Company including LBC Express and its own subsidiaries, and the "Group" are to the Company and its Subsidiaries on a consolidated basis.
+All references to the "Philippines" are references to the Republic of the Philippines.
 All references to the "Government" are to the national government of the Philippines.
 All references to the "BSP" are references to Bangko Sentral ng Pilipinas, the central bank of the Philippines.
 All references to "Philippine Peso," "Pesos" and "P" are to the lawful currency of the Philippines, and all references to "U.S. dollars" and "U.S.\$" are to the lawful currency of the United States.
 The Company publishes its financial statements in Pesos.